ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: METHODOLOGY

 \subsection{Modality Completion and Enhancement}

-To achieve strong performance under both missing modality and full-modality scenarios, we introduce two methods: Missing Modality Completion Recognition (MMCR) and MultiModal Enhancement Recognition (MMER), as shown in Fig.~\ref{fig_2}(c).
-In the MMCR, we replace the missing features with Gaussian noise \(\epsilon\) and use the trained ADN to generate the missing modality features.
+We validate our method under both missing modality and full-modality scenarios, as shown in Fig.~\ref{fig_2}(c).
+In the missing modality scenario, we replace the missing features with Gaussian noise \(\epsilon\) and use the trained ADN to generate the missing modality features.
 This process ensures the completeness of multimodal data, enhancing the model's robustness across various missing modality scenarios.

-In the MMER, where the input consists of full-modality features, we use the ADN for cross-modal generation (e.g., using \( F_a \) and \( F_v \) to generate \( F'_t \)).
+In the full-modality scenario, we propose a MultiModal Enhancement Recognition (MMER) method.
+The input consists of full-modality features, we use the ADN for cross-modal generation (e.g., using \( F_a \) and \( F_v \) to generate \( F'_t \)).
 These generated features \( F' \) encode key information from other modalities and can provide additional complementary cues to the original modality.
 To integrate this information, we concatenate \( F \) with \( F' \), resulting in the enhanced modality representation \(F_{\text{enhd}}\).
 As shown in Eq.~\ref{q_5}, where \( F \) denotes the original modality feature, and \( F' \) represents the generated cross-modal feature obtained from the ADN.
 The function \(\text{cat}(\cdot)\) denotes the concatenation operation, performed along the channel dimension.